oklas/react-through/docs/basics/Direct.md

 ```

-Now render our `IndicatorAgent` at any place of react tree and declarative
+Now rendering `IndicatorAgent` at any place of the react tree maps
-communication is runing.
+balance declaratively to indicator container:

 ```js
   <IndicatorAgent balance="1000" />
 ```

-Only one such direct agent may be rendered in through area.
-But any number
+Only one such direct agent can be rendered in the through area.
+But any
-of through containers may be created for same area.
+number of through containers can be created for the same area.

-If you need multiple agents for same area it need to organize a way how to
+To get multiple agents for the same area, you need to organize a way
-differentiate agents from each other.
-Read about that in next chapter.
+how to differentiate agents from each other.
+Read about that in the next
+section.

-Agent itself renders nothing but you can wrap it in component or you can
+Agent itself renders nothing but you can wrap it in component or you
-create advanced agents described in advanced section.
+can create advanced agents described in advanced section.

-Secong argument of function `throughDirect` may be name of bearing prop or
+Second argument of `throughDirect` function may be *the name of bearing
-bearing key builder function which is described in next sections.
+prop* or *the bearing key builder function* which is described in the next
+sections.